strauberly/router-demo-project/README.md

 ---

+-- 13 Nov 2022 --

+- Full desired functionality achieved!
+Key was making double checking how objects were being mapped and comparing against the example.
+One instance was that the example project utilizes response as a result of utilizing fire base and how its responses are formatted vs. utilizing supabase and the response we are seeking is actually a status code.

+- Lots that can be improved on and even more things learned through the process.
+Would very much like to learn more about PostgeSQL and Supbase as a result of this and clean up our database into a single table.

+---

 -- 10 Nov 2022 --

 Our past means were not writing a unique id for our program to identify comments by.
 Refactored NewCommentForm and api.js to provide this functionality.